-It is important that we add comments to any programs we write.
+It is important that you add comments to any programs you write.
 These comments should explain the purpose of the program as a whole as well as what each section of code is doing.
-It's also good practice, when writing longer programs, to add comments giving details such as our name, date, programming language being used, hardware requirements of the program, and program version number.
-In AGK BASIC there are five alternative ways to add comments:
+It's also good practice, when writing longer programs, to add comments giving details such as your name, date, programming language being used, hardware requirements of the program, and version number.
+In AGK BASIC there are four alternative ways to add comments:

 Add the keyword rem.
-The remainder of the line becomes a comment (see FIG-3.1).
+The remainder of the line becomes a comment (see FIG-3.8).